-As value managers, we invest in companies where we are underpaying relative to our expected long-term earnings potential.
-We analyze and incorporate material risks and opportunities into our decision-making for every investment.
-Consequently, understanding climate risks and opportunities, as long-term drivers of business outcomes, is central to our investment philosophy; they are analyzed and priced in to help inform our investment thesis, just like any other issues.
+As value managers, we seek to underpay for companies relative to their expected long-term earnings potential.
+We analyze material risks and opportunities and incorporate them into our decision-making for every investment.
+Consequently, understanding climate risks and opportunities, as long-term drivers of business outcomes, is central to our investment philosophy; they are analyzed and priced in to help inform our investment thesis, just like any other issue.
 As a result, we may choose not to invest in a company if we think exposure to climate-related risks will impair future earnings and the valuation does not reflect the potential impairment.
-On the flip side, we might invest in a company with a higher-than-average carbon footprint if we see potential for it to manage the energy transition effectively and the valuation does not reflect the improvement potential.
+Alternatively, we might invest in a company with a higher-than-average carbon footprint if we see potential for it to manage the energy transition effectively and the valuation does not reflect the improvement potential.

-As it relates to climate change, investment considerations may include, but are not limited to:
+With regard to climate change, investment considerations may include, but are not limited to the following:

-- Transition risk, such as the stranding of non-useful assets and levying of a price on carbon emissions; - Opportunities arising from the energy transition, including technological innovation and new business growth opportunities across sectors; - Direct climate risk caused by the physical impacts of climate change, such as the increased severity of hurricanes or frequency of wildfires; - Indirect climate risk caused by the physical effects of climate change, such as disruption of a company's suppliers or customerbase.
+- · Transition risk, such as the stranding of non-useful assets and levying of a price on carbon emissions - Opportunities arising from the energy transition, including technological innovation and new business growth opportunities across sectors - Direct climate risk caused by the physical impacts of climate change, such as the increased severity of hurricanes or frequency of wildfires - Indirect climate risk caused by the physical effects of climate change, such as disruption of a company's suppliers or customerbase

 When evaluating individual names, we use a range of forward-looking scenarios at the company and industry level to determine the impact on company profitability.
-These scenarios may include - but are not limited to - those published by the Intergovernmental Panel on Climate Change (IPCC).
+These scenarios may include-but are not limited to-those published by the Intergovernmental Panel on Climate Change (IPCC).

-As an example of how we quantify transition risk, we consider a base-case and likely future state carbon price for the companies we are researching in geographies where a carbon price is relevant.
+As an example of how we quantify transition risk, we consider a base-case and likely future- state carbon price for the companies we are researching in geographies where a carbon price is relevant.
 These projections are based on our knowledge and understanding of the ambition of various regulatory frameworks around the world.
-In that way:

-- 1. The climate transition risk can be quantified by calculating the potential cost or benefit carbon price implies for an estimate of affected companies' future earnings power; - 2.
-The required future capital spending and the potential return on that investment can be estimated; - 3.
-Scenario analysis can be run to consider the impact of various carbon price assumptions in different regions and better financialize downside case scenarios.
+- The climate transition risk can be quantified by calculating the potential cost or benefit carbon price implies for an estimate of affected companies' future earnings power. - · The required future capital spending and the potential return on that investment can be estimated. - Scenario analysis can be run to consider the impact of various carbon price assumptions in different regions and better financialize downside case scenarios.